 Introduction

 Tuberculous meningitis (TBM) is the most severe form of tuberculosis.
 Diagnosing TBM is notoriously challenging, with microbiological confirmation requiring identification of Mycobacterium tuberculosis in paucibacillary cerebrospinal fluid (CSF).
 In addition to widely used confirmatory methods of CSF testing for M. tuberculosis such as Ziehl-Neelsen (ZN) staining, GeneXpert MTB/RIF (Xpert), and Mycobacterial culture, additional parameters may increase the likelihood of a diagnosis of TBM.
-Such parameters are illustrated in the uniform case definition for TBM (Marais et al. 2010) where, in the absence of positive microbiological tests, an increased certainty of TBM is assigned in the presence of particular clinical, CSF, and imaging findings, or with evidence of non-neurological M. tuberculosis.
+Such parameters are illustrated in the uniform case definition for TBM (Marais et al. 2010) where, in the absence of positive microbiological tests, an increased certainty of TBM is assigned in the presence of particular clinical, CSF, and imaging findings, or evidence of non-neurological M. tuberculosis.

 The uniform case definition, albeit widely adopted in clinical practice, does have its own disadvantages, which mostly born from its expertise base.
 The categorised representation of TBM risk into Definitely not, Possible, Probable, and Definite rather than actual probability can be hard to interpret, especially when used in estimating diagnostic tests’ sensitivities and specificities and treatment’s response.
 Secondly, scores of risk factors are consensually chosen not statistically built could lead to biased estimation of the risks.
 Apart from the extreme groups (Definite and Definitely not) which are micro-biologically confirmed, clinical diagnoses outputted from this scoring system is highly uncertain, leave a lot of rooms to the clinicians’ decision.
 Lastly, the fact that it depends on “slow” laboratory assays (culturing) likely delays the diagnosis of patients, which occasionally might not be fruitful.

 Latent Class Analysis (LCA) is a statistical modelling technique which has been adopted in the settings where a gold standard does not exist.
 This model clusters individuals into latent classes by incorporating information from several manifest variables, each of which is hypothesised to follow a mixture of distributions generated from their class (figure 1).
 The technique is commonly used in social science and psychology, but has been gradually adopted in several diagnostic and prognosis models, especially in Tuberculosis [Stout et al. (2018); Adams et al. (2019); Schumacher et al. (2016); Lahuerta-Marin et al. (2018)] given the limitation of current tools.
 Classical LCA imposes strong assumption of local independence, namely in each latent class, the distributions of all manifest variables are mutually independent, which might not hold in most cases hence hinders the applicability of such design.
-The introduction of random effects and Bayesian approach over the time has brought more flexibility to the model (Qu, Tan, and Kutner 1996; Toft, Jørgensen, and Højsgaard 2005; Menten, Boelaert, and Lesaffre 2008).
+The introduction of random effects and Bayesian approach has brought more flexibility to the model (Qu, Tan, and Kutner 1996; Toft, Jørgensen, and Højsgaard 2005; Menten, Boelaert, and Lesaffre 2008).